 District Administrator, Institutional Equity, Compliance & Title IX

-Please contact the District Administrator for Title IX if you have any questions about school policies or complaint response procedures related to discrimination or harassment on the basis of gender or sexual orientation, including dating violence, domestic violence, sexual assault, and stalking.
-The policy prohibiting these behaviors and the procedures for addressing reports of discrimination or harassment against students in RSCCD programs or activities is Administrative Regulation 3435.
+Please contact the Title IX Coordinator if you have any questions about school policies or the grievance procedures related to discrimination or harassment on the basis of gender or sexual orientation, including dating violence, domestic violence, sexual assault, stalking, and retaliation.
+The policy prohibiting these behaviors and the procedures for addressing reports of discrimination or harassment against students in RSCCD programs or activities is

 Questions may also be addressed to:

 San Francisco, CA 94105-1813

 Employment-related complaints or inquiries may be made externally to:

 U.S. Equal Employment Opportunity Commission (EEOC)